 Matter for Congressional Consideration

-Comments: As of March 2017, no legislation had been enacted although at least one bill had been introduced in the Congress that would implement this Matter.
+Comments: As of August 2017, no legislation had been enacted although at least one bill had been introduced in the Congress that would implement this Matter.
 If enacted, H.R.
 541 would, among other things, require annual reporting of non-DSH supplemental payments made to individual institutional providers; information on type of ownership of providers that received the supplemental payments; and other information the agency determines is necessary to oversee non-DSH supplemental payments.
 However, CMS has taken some actions administratively to understand how to improve its oversight, which are underway.
-In summer 2017, CMS plans to publish a proposed rule for public comment to improve the oversight of supplemental payments made to individual providers.
+CMS had planned to publish a proposed rule for public comment in fall 2016 that could improve the oversight of supplemental payments made to individual providers.
 As of August 2017, the agency stated that it is gathering information from data submitted by states to better inform individual provider level payment criteria and establish policies and procedures to evaluate whether payments at the provider level are economic and efficient.
 They expect to complete this process by March 2018.
 CMS has also awarded a contract to review Medicaid supplemental payment information submitted by states that may, according to CMS officials, provide information to identify areas for future supplemental payment oversight, including issuing additional guidance on non-DSH supplemental payment submissions and developing standardized formatting.
 CMS reported that in 2016 it received approval from the Office of Management and Budget to issue standardized templates for all states to use when submitting the annual non-DSH supplemental payments for agency review, but did not specify when standard templates would be used.
 CMS also reported that the agency was developing a tool to assist in reviewing amendments to state plans and analyzing non-DSH supplemental payments.
 GAO plans to continue to monitor congressional action, as well as CMS's guidance on supplemental payments to individual providers and actions resulting from the contracted review to determine the extent to which improve state reporting of non-DSH supplemental payments, clarify permissible methods for calculating non-DSH supplemental payments, and require audits to verify that states use permissible methods to calculate non-DSH supplemental payments.